Rekord/rekord/README.md

 5. *Rekord can handle horizontal scaling via sharding?*
 Yes!
 You can say models of type X can exist on REST endpoints A, B, & C. You can provide a function which takes a model and returns the set of REST endpoints that need to be sent saves/removes.
 When you query on a sharded type it can contact all REST endpoints and combine the results.

+6. *Why do some functions in the API start with $?*
+The `Rekord.Model` and `Rekord.Search` classes can have custom properties therefore to avoid collisions the functions and private variables start with `$`.
+If your design includes properties like `status`, `operation`, `db`, `relations`, etc it won't interfere with Rekord.

 **Installation**

 The easiest way to install rekord is through bower via `bower install rekord`.